The Scouting America advancement program is subtle.

 |

-Instead, it symbolizes a boy who has either earned the Arrow of Light from Cub Scouts or completed the 5th grade and is at least the age of 10 years old.
+Instead, it symbolizes a Scout who has either earned the Arrow of Light from Cub Scouting or completed the 5th grade and is at least 10 years old.

-This is the beginning of the Scout's journey through Boy Scouts.
+This marks the beginning of the Scout’s journey through Scouting America.

 |